LSSTDESC/chroma/results/MachineLearning.md

 Finally, there are two options that control how the photometric data is used.
 The `--use_color` option trains the SVR algorithm to predict chromatic biases from just the 5 independent LSST colors.
-In contrast, the `use_mag` option trains from the 6 LSST magnitudes directly.
+In contrast, the `--use_mag` option trains from the 6 LSST magnitudes directly.
 We have found the best results in practice occur, however, when we train the algorithm using the 5 independent colors + 1 independent magnitude (arbitrarily chosen to be $$i$$ band); this is the default.

 For now, let's just proceed with the default options.
-(Note that these scripts take ~30-45 minutes on a 2012 Macbook Pro).
+(Note that these scripts take ~30-45 minutes each on a 2012 Macbook Pro).
 {% highlight bash %}
 $ python star_ML.py
 $ python gal_ML.py